nils-nilsen/human-apriltag-tracking/README.md

 [Apriltag Repository](https://github.com/AprilRobotics/apriltag)

 The project also includes several helper tools.
-I realized that there are no nice and simple tools for actually relatively simple tasks like camera calibration.
+I found out that there are no nice and simple tools for actually tasks like camera calibration.

 ## Features